Taschibra

 Taschibra is a Brazilian multinational company from the lighting sector.

 History

 Originally called Brasilux, the company was founded by Afonso Luiz Schreiber in 1995 on Indaial.

 In 2016, Taschibra bought Blumenox Iluminação and invested R$ 10 million to expand their industrial site.
 In 2018, the company built their new administrative center near BR-470 for R$ 12 million.

 In 2018, because of the economical crisis, the company fired 150 workers and began the fabrication of handcrafted glass chandeliers as a way to diminish importations and aim at a "neglected" market segment.

 Other projects

 Taschibra has their own futsal team, Taschibra Futsal.
 They also sponsor local soccer teams, such as Figueirense FC.

-Since 2008, Taschibra maintains the project “O trabalho que reacende”, where they employ prisioners from the Advanced Prison Unit of Indaial, on Vale do Itajaí.
+Since 2008, Taschibra maintains the project “O trabalho que reacende”, where they employ prisoners from the Advanced Prison Unit of Indaial, on Vale do Itajaí.
 The inmates work in exchange of reduction of sentence and a third of the normal wages.